baggepinnen/DifferentialDynamicProgramming.jl/README.md

 f(x,u,i)     = lin_dyn_f(x,u,A,B,Q,R)
 costfun(x,u) = lin_dyn_cost(x,u,Q)
 df(x,u)      = lin_dyn_df(x,u,Q,R)
-# plotFn(x)  = plot(squeeze(x,2)')

 # run the optimization

-@time x, u, L, Vx, Vxx, cost, otrace = iLQG(f,costfun ,df, x0, u0, lims=lims);
+@time x, u, L, Vx, Vxx, cost, otrace = iLQG(f, costfun ,df, x0, u0, lims=lims);
 ```

 ### Demo pendulum on cart
-If [ControlSystems.jl](https://github.com/JuliaControl/ControlSystems.jl) is installed, there is an additional demo function `demo_pendcart()`, where a pendulum attached to a cart is simulated.
+There is an additional demo function `demo_pendcart()`, where a pendulum attached to a cart is simulated.
 In this example, regular LQG control fails in stabilizing the pendulum at the upright position due to control limitations.
 The DDP-based optimization solves this by letting the pendulum fall, and increases the energy in the pendulum during the fall such that it will stay upright after one revolution.

 ![window](images/states_pendcart.png)
 ![window](images/control_pendcart.png)